aplteam/Tester2/docs/Tester2-Reference.md

 "Prepare", "RunTests" & "RunBatchTests" successfully established in ...
 ```

-Note that you should read and amend the helpers after having established them.
+Note that you should read and amend the helpers after having established them, in particular `Prepare`.

-## Examples
+### Examples

-### With Helpers
+#### With top-level helpers

 First make sure that the helpers are established in the namespace that hosts your tests.
-If your are inside that namespace and have instantiated `Tester2` on `T`:
+If you are inside that namespace and have instantiated `Tester2` as `T`:

 ```
       T.EstablishHelpers ⎕THIS
 "Prepare", "RunTests" & "RunBatchTests" successfully established in ...
 ```

-#### RunTests
+##### RunTests

 A niladic function that does not return a result.
 It asks whether the user wants to get a code coverage report.

-If there is already such a report the user might want to append data, for exmaple when you need to run your test suite under Windows, Linux and Mac-OS.
+If there is already such a report the user might want to append data, for example when you need to run your test suite under Windows, Linux and Mac-OS.

 Such tests might well rely on the user to ask questions.
-The debug flag is set, so when a test cases has a problem it stops on the spot and allows the user to investigate the problem.
+The debug flag is set, so when a test case has a problem, it stops on the spot and allows the user to investigate the problem.

-#### RunTestsInBatchMode
+##### RunTestsInBatchMode

 ```
 (success log)←RunTestsInBatchMode